paulveillard/cybersecurity-ssh/README.md

 - The good news is that you can deal with this by implementing various SSH key management practices that can help create a more secure network.

+### What is SSH typically used for?

+The SSH protocol is most notably used in data centers where it provides:

+    Remote access to various resources
+    Secure management
+    The delivery of software patches
+    Virtualization platform administration
+    Secure router management
+    Server hardware maintenance